 As far as reporting is concerned, there are a couple of options to explore within the Service Watch tool.
 For example, network support teams can select a given period and export the performance data in a spreadsheet or print the output straight from the console.
 Your group can then share Windows 11 endpoint insights with several stakeholders and analyze results in no time.

 Migrate Windows 11 with Confidence

 Simplify your transformation journey to Windows 11, acquire complete visibility and estimate the total cost of ownership with Exoprise.
 Whether your employees use Windows 11 from home, office, or on the road, the Exoprise DEM solution increases employee productivity and improves business outcomes.
 Diagnose poor end-user experience proactively and quickly troubleshoot any endpoint app, service, and network performance bottlenecks through complete coverage.

 Don’t believe us?

-Forrester recently included us in their latest Now Tech: End User Experience Management (EUEM) Report, where we received high scores on application, network, and synthetic monitoring for Microsoft 365, SaaS, and VoIP apps.
+Forrester included us in their latest Now Tech: End User Experience Management (EUEM) Report, where we received high scores on application, network, and synthetic monitoring for Microsoft 365, SaaS, and VoIP apps.
 With contextual EUEM data, IT and business leaders can prioritize and operationalize changes needed to deliver real business value.